Tick Tock Diets

 People side with power because they value its favor.

-When you have no complaint against a prevailing order, institution, or individual, not only can you maintain your sense of safety in proximity to that order, institution, or individual, you can validate it.
+When you have no complaint against a prevailing order, institution, or individual, you maintain your sense of safety in proximity to that order, institution, or individual, and you can feel important by legitimizing them.
 And isn't it nice to be needed, to have a role so essential that simultaneously requires so little?

 People often describe the “persecution complex” of those that defend the status quo.
 But it’s a preemptive identification.
 Most people don’t feel like victims.
 They fear the indignity of becoming one.
 The prevailing complex isn't the delusion of those who aren’t suffering.
 It’s the acute awareness of having escaped suffering and needing to know it was merited.

 These people validate the version of reality in which their interests align with the circumstances.
 Where they can prove that not only does nothing have to change, they are qualified to effect that important no-change.
 Even the laws of physics announce how much easier it is to push down something already on the ground than it is to lift something up.
 How empowering it must feel to tell yourself you need to step on what is crushed in order to crush it.
 You can credit yourself for the result.
 You do it, because it’s easy.
 You do it, because it feels essential.
 And you remain moved to do it, because you’ll be appreciated every time.
 Faced with the whims of power, being among those who aren’t persecuted can feel a lot like being accepted—close enough to feeling loved.